chrisglass/hurtlocker/README.md

 The idea is that this script would be installed system-wide and then invoked in a cron, periodically.

-**THIS IS NOT DONE YET THIS WILL LOCK YOU OUT OF YOUR MACHINE IF YOU DONT SETUP A SECOND ADMIN USER YOU CAN SWITCH TO**

 Once this is done, it will lock your screen using `i3lock`, and then ``IT WILL LOCK YOUR SYSTEM USER!``